 The Journey of the Three Magi.
 Postcard from Assagioli’s Archives (ID# 010305)

-Recently I realized that desire, in all its dimensions, is beautifully woven into the Christmas story.
+Desire, in all its dimensions, is beautifully woven into the Christmas story.
 This word desire can evoke so many different images and feelings.
 Assagioli saw desire as an integral part of ourselves and subject to both our personal will and the will of the Higher Self.

 In fact, the word desire fundamentally holds this idea of a higher or transpersonal will.
-I was amazed to learn, not so long ago, that the word comes from the Latin roots dē, which means to “come from” and sīdus which means “heavenly body.”
+I was amazed to learn that the word comes from the Latin roots dē, which means to “come from” and sīdus which means “heavenly body.”
 In other words, our longings literally “come from the heavens.”
 This idea may have originated from astrology, which attempts to understand how the heavenly bodies – stars and planets alike – can define who we are and what we want to become.
 Continue reading →